onetonfoot/Bonsai.jl/README.md

 end
 ```

-If you don't want to define a `struct` for you payload, instead you can use
+If you don't want to define a `struct` for you payload, instead you can use a
-keyword constructor, this will read payload into a named tuple.
+keyword constructor, this will read data into a named tuple.

 ```julia
 payload = Bonsia.read(stream, Body(x=Int, y=Float, z=String))